wspace/zrneely-rust/README.md

 the input program.
 Unfortunately we do violate the specification a little for simplicity's sake:
 * Integers are not arbitrary-width, and are instead always 64 bits wide.
 * The modulo operator produces undefined results when either operand is negative.
+* When outputting characters, only ASCII values are supported.
+The encoding is not defined in the spec.

 Motivation